Rhodonite: A Mineral of Love, Roses and Eagles

 A Cultural Symbol in Russia

 For centuries in Russia, orlets were given to newlyweds for protection and improved their chances of conception.
 After Ural masters created an exquisite rhodonite vase, Emperor Alexander III (aka Alexander the Great) increased the production of rhodonite in Russia.
-It soon became a famous stone to create larger decorative pieces, including tables, vases and even coffins, only available to the wealthiest citizens.
+It soon became a famous stone to create larger decorative pieces, including tables, vases and even coffins.
+Suddenly, this ornamental stone was only available to the wealthiest citizens.

 "Because it can occur in large boulders, it has been used for carving statues and other objects, including tombstones," Elen says.
 The largest solid block of rhodonite in the world weighed 47 tons (42.6 metric tons) and was used to carve a sarcophagus for Maria Alexandrovna, Empress of Russia and wife of Alexander II.
 The two are entombed next to each other in the Romanov family tomb at Peter and Paul Cathedral in St. Petersburg.